Find out about: St Ives Museum

 In addition there is an audio visual studio where films of local interest can be seen.

 Photographs of local interest are on display and can be purchased.
-In addition there is a Museum booklet on sale as well as a collection of postcards featuring Cornish Recipes
+In addition there is a Museum booklet and guide on sale .